 A three-stage Clos network has the input stage, the middle stage, and the output stage.
 The input stage consists of $n \times m$ switches; the middle stage consists of $r \times r$ switches; and the output stage consists of $m \times n$ switches.
 There are r input switches, r output switches, and m middle switches with each of the input and output switches having a link connecting to each of the middle switches.
-Fig. 1 (a) depicts a threestage Clos network.
-We will use the notion Clos(n, m, r)to denote the Clos network with parameters n, m, and r.
+Fig. 1 (a) depicts a three-stage Clos network.
+We will use the notion Clos(n, m, r) to denote the Clos network with parameters n, m, and r.
 Notice that the links in Clos(n, m, r) are uni-directional.
-A folded-Clos (fat-tree) network is the one-sided version of the Clos network: it basically merges the corresponding input and output switches into one switch.
+A folded-Clos (fattree) network is the one-sided version of the Clos network: it basically merges the corresponding input and output switches into one switch.
 Fig. 1 (b) shows a folded-Clos (fat-tree) network.
-The links in a folded-Clos network are bidirectional.
-Clos(n, m, r) corresponds to a two level fat-tree: the lower level switches are $n + m \times n + m$ switches while the top level switches are $r \times r$ switch.
-We will use the notion ftree(n+m,r) to denote such a fat-tree.
-Clos(n,m,r) is logically equivalent to ftree(n+m, r).
+Each edge in a folded-Clos network consists of two directed links; lower level switches are $(n + m) \times (n + m)$ switches; and top level switches are $r \times r$ switches.
+We will use the notion ftree(n, m, r) to denote such a fat-tree, which is logically equivalent to Clos(n, m, r).

-The switching capability of ftree(n + m, r) (or Clos(n, m, r)) is determined by the parameters n, m, and r.
-The study of such networks has focused on finding the most cost effective values for n, m, and r to achieve nonblocking communication, that is, the ability to establish a connection from an arbitrary input port to an arbitrary output port without causing contention.
+The switching capability of ftree(n, m, r) (or Clos(n, m, r)) is determined by the parameters n, m, and r.
+The study of such networks has focused on finding the most cost-effective values for n, m, and r to achieve nonblocking communication, that is, the ability to establish a connection from an arbitrary input port to an arbitrary output port without causing contention.
 A nonblocking network can provide connectivity for any permutation communication, which consists connections from arbitrary input ports to arbitrary output ports with the restriction that each input or output port can be used at most once in the communication.
 The most important results in this area are summarized in various nonblocking conditions for Clos networks including strictly nonblocking [2], wide-sense nonblocking [4], [16], and rearrangeably nonblocking [3].
 Although these nonblocking conditions results are significant, all of them were obtained with the assumption that a centralized controller is used to manage all network resources, which renders the results not applicable to computer communications where the network control is distributed.